mrspeaker/itsbasic/README.md

 ## Problems

+* can't have a line longer than 1 screen (no wrapping)
+* need an insert key
 * return from rom binding only handles last statement.
 * several variable look-ups in a row crash things: "10 a a a a a"
 * 10 goto 10 locks up browser.